Portugal Reopens Museums, Cafe Terraces And Schools - UrduPoint

 Portugal Reopens Museums, Cafe Terraces And Schools

-Lisbon (APP - UrduPoint / Pakistan Point News - 5th Apr, 2021 ) :Portugal on Monday reopened museums, cafe terraces and secondary schools nearly two months after tightening Covid-19 curbs following a wave of cases early this year.
+Lisbon, (APP - UrduPoint / Pakistan Point News - 5th Apr, 2021 ) :Portugal reopened museums, cafe terraces and secondary schools on Monday, nearly two months after tightening Covid-19 curbs following a wave of cases just after Christmas and New Year.

-There was an explosion of cases following Christmas and New Year festivities which led to overstretched hospitals and the government imposed a general lockdown in the middle of January and closed schools a week later.
+The government imposed a general lockdown in the middle of January and closed schools a week later, only reopening primaries in mid-March.

+"We are turning the page and we hope there will be no turning back," President Marcelo Rebelo de Sousa said on Monday.

 There have been nearly 16,900 coronavirus deaths and 823,335 cases so far, according to an official tally on Sunday.